 Unfortunately, mistakes made at this early stage don’t usually manifest themselves immediately.
 Instead, they severely impact your application at a later stage or even turn into the cause of a complete rewrite.

-I can participate in development of your Android application at this critical stage, or even take a full ownership over it.
+I can participate in development of your Android application at this critical stage.
 This way I can minimize your long-term risks and maintenance costs.

 Quite often software teams hit a dead end in term of efficiency and productivity.
 It might be the legacy code that slows them down, or lack of relevant skills among team members, or use of inefficient practices, or a plethora of other factors.
 Or it might be an external factor that has nothing to do with the team.